GabrielCalin/PlotKing/roadmap.md

    - After each chapter is generated, a validation LLM checks:
      - Whether the chapter aligns with the **initial plot outline** for that chapter.
      - Whether it maintains **logical consistency** with previous chapters.
-   - **LLM Inputs:** full plot, chapter list, previous chapters, and the current chapter (the one being validated).
+   - **LLM Inputs:** expanded plot, chapters overview, previous chapters, and the current chapter (the one being validated).
    - **LLM Output:** validation result (`OK` / `NOT OK`) + improvement suggestions.
    - If the chapter receives an **OK**, the next chapter is generated.
    - Otherwise, the same chapter is **regenerated** based on the feedback from the validator LLM.